 FTC Endorsement Guidelines for Influencer and UGC Content

-2023 updates expanded brand liability.
-Disclosure rules, reposted UGC labelling, material connection definition, recent enforcement actions.
+The 2023 updates expanded brand liability.
+Disclosure rules, labelling reposted UGC, the material-connection definition, and the enforcement actions to learn from.

 The FTC Endorsement Guides (last materially updated in 2023, with further clarification in 2025) require brands and creators to clearly disclose any material connection in marketing content: paid posts, gifted products, ambassador relationships, or family/employee endorsements.
 Brands are now directly liable for partner disclosure failures, not just contractually responsible.